 Application Management in Grackle

-Applications in Grackle are set up as Linux user accounts, with a traditional home directory organized to support a wide variety of applications, and entry points from Nginx.
+Applications in Grackle are set up as Linux APPNAME accounts, with a traditional home directory organized to support a wide variety of applications, and entry points from Nginx.

 bin/grapp is the shell script which handles managing application accounts in a Grackle system.
 Like the other shell scripts that make up Grackle, grapp is easily modified to suit your specific environment.